-- d.
-The collaborative attorneys are disqualified from continuing to represent the parties if the collaborative law process is terminated by either party. - 2.
+- 1. Stipulation.
+Before participating in the collaborative law process, the parties shall file with the court a signed stipulation pursuant to Family Code section 2013. - 2.
 Designation.
 The words "Collaborative Case" must be included below the case number in the case caption of every document filed with the court. - 3.
 Termination.
-The case will be removed from the collaborative process by the court upon the filing of a written stipulation of the parties or by either party, without cause, by filing and serving a notice of termination.
-Upon the filing of the stipulation or notice of termination, the clerk will schedule a FRC or STC and notify the parties of the date. - 4.
-Applicable Law.
-Except as otherwise provided in these rules, the procedures for collaborative cases are governed by Family Code section 2013 and all other applicable statutes and California Rules of Court. - C. Privately Compensated Temporary Judge (PCTJ).
+The case may be removed from the collaborative process either by filing a signed stipulation by both parties or by either party by filing and serving a notice of termination.
+Termination of the process does not require good cause.
+After filing the stipulation or notice of termination, the clerk will schedule a FRC or SFRC and notify the parties of the date. - C. Privately Compensated Temporary Judge.
 A request for the appointment of a privately compensated temporary judge must be directed to and granted by the family court supervising judge.
 (Adopted 1/1/2005; Renum.
 1/1/2006; Rev. 1/1/2007; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2012; Rev. & Renum.
-1/1/2013)
+1/1/2013; Rev. 1/1/2014)

-Related Cases.
+Related Cases

 Parties shall file and serve a notice of "related case," as defined by California Rules of Court, rule 5.440, as soon as possible upon learning of the existence of a related case.
 (Adopted 1/1/2013)